anoopsarkar/compilers-class/hw2.md

 You have been given three helper programs to help you develop your solution to this homework.

+Make sure you understand the `decafAST` class that is defined in `default.cc` and extend it to create your own solution.
+This will save you a lot of development effort and time.
+Compare the definition of the data structures and methods defined in`default.cc` and the code that calls the constructor methods and other methods from `default.cc` in the yacc file `default.y`.

 ### Run your solution on testcases

 Run your solution program on the testcases using the Python program `zipout.py`.